StefanRoman3/patent-app/docs/1 plan/backlog.md

 # 4. create backlog

-- add user stories

-# landing page

-short presentation list of fees and story why they should choose EPR

-#

 # register
 - view register page and log in page

 - register with email and password
 - login with email and password
 - logout
+- view landing page
+  short presentation list of fees and story why they should choose EPR

 ## Client Home page will start with add patent form